The great New York pass comparison: which pass should you get?

 Now we of course want to answer the question of all questions: which New York pass is the best?

-Needless to say, we can’t give the ultimate answer here, since a different New York pass is the best option for each person.
+Needless to say, we can’t give the ultimate answer here, since not every New York pass is the best option for every person.

-So we’ve put together three different types of travelers and our recommendation for the best New York Pass for each type of traveller.
+So we’ve put together three different types of travelers and our recommendation for the best New York Pass for each type of traveler.

 These are the types of travelers: